grannycart/by-sound-alone_source/beta-manuscript/2_Chapter.md

 Moments later the entire crew converged on the control room.
 Gregory was climbing down from the sail, sealing the hatch above his head.
 Bastian and Owen were climbing up the ladder into the control room, and Chips arrived in the navigation and sonar compartment just under the control room with Captain Percy.

-Captain Percy looked at Chips with the question she wanted to ask obvious and unnecessary, but she asked it anyway: "why the fuck are you here?"
+Captain Percy looked at Chips knowing the question she wanted to ask was obvious and unnecessary, but she asked it anyway: "why the fuck are you here?"

 "If we fuckin' go down, I want to be right next to you when you know death is on you Captain Percy.
 I want to be able to look you in the eye when tell you: I fuckin' told ya so," said Chips.